 - a) Set output specification in parameter 148 / 149 to undefined (--).
 In the event communication breaks down, the last valid preselected output is maintained.
-The next load controller activated in accordance with the priority (refer to chapter Prioritization of load controller sources) ensures control from this output position. - b) Set default output via parameter 148 / 149 to 0, 20...100% or multistage If communication breaks down, the output requested by the building automation system is set invalid and the output set via parameter 148 / 149 is delivered.
+The next load controller activated in accordance with the priority (refer to chapter Prioritization of load controller sources) ensures control from this output position. - b) Output preset via parameter 148 / 149 set to 0, 20...100%, or parameterized as multistage: - If communication breaks down, the output requested by the building automation system is set invalid and the output set via parameter 148 / 149 is delivered.